Diagnostic Error Lawyers in Denver

 When a doctor fails to properly analyze your symptoms, fails to order tests, or gives you a faulty diagnosis, you can end up suffering greatly.
 It can be a physical as well as a financial burden that robs you of your quality of life.
 Unfortunately, diagnostic errors are common in the United States.
 Doctors rush through patients and make avoidable mistakes every day.
 This is not acceptable to us.

-If you or someone you know suffered because of a diagnostic error, contact an experienced medical malpractice lawyer at Leventhal & Puga, P.C.
+If you or someone you know suffered because of a diagnostic error in Colorado, contact an experienced Denver medical malpractice lawyer at Leventhal Puga Braley P.C.
 Malpractice law can be overwhelming, but we guide our clients every step of the way, until they receive the compensation they deserve.
 Call us at (303) 759-9945 for a no-cost initial consultation with one of our nationally-acclaimed trial attorneys.

 There are several types of diagnostic errors that can result from medical provider negligence.
 The more common ones include: